Dino4674/MVVMCoordinatorKit/README.md

 Since Apple forces us through their APIs to use the `MVC` pattern (yes, I am talking about the `UIViewController`), we are used to naming our custom ViewControllers with the *ViewController* suffix, which does not fit well with the `MVVM` naming conventions.
 We want to treat `UIViewController` as the `Screen`.

-`UIView` in iOS represents a view that is part of a `UIViewController`'s view hierarchy, and we want to treat `UIViewController` as the 'main' view -> `Screen`.
+`UIView` in iOS represents a view that is part of a `UIViewController`'s view hierarchy, and we want to treat `UIViewController` as the "main" view -> `Screen`.

 Since our `Screen` is a `UIViewController`, this Kit uses different naming conventions for the `View` part of the `MVVM`:
 - `View` -> `Screen`